pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 ## Overview

-drupal:latest sites on Pantheon have [Integrated Composer](/guides/integrated-composer) built-in to manage site dependencies.
+Drupal sites on Pantheon have [Integrated Composer](/guides/integrated-composer) built-in to manage site dependencies.

 By converting an empty upstream Drupal 8 site to a Composer-managed site you will do the following: